 The school recognises that students may have to prepare for assessment tasks in difficult circumstances, but it is not feasible to compensate students for difficulties in preparation.
-Since students frequently perform better in stressful circumstances than they expect, it is important to complete assessment tasks if possible, rather than rely on estimations or predictions.
+Since students frequently perform better in stressful circumstances than they expect, it is important to complete assessment tasks if possible rather than rely on estimations or predictions.
 However, if a student completes an assessment task but believes that short term exceptional circumstances leading up to the task, or exceptional circumstances on the day of the task, adversely affected their performance, the student MUST:

-- (a) on the day of the task, see the HSC Deputy Principal to collect an Assessment Task Review Application and to provide an explanation as to why they feel their performance in the assessment task has been adversely affected.
-The student must outline to the HSC Deputy Principal an appropriate timeframe to complete an Assessment Task Review Application, with the necessary independent evidence of the facts, detailing why the circumstances adversely affected their performance.
+- (a) on the day of the task, see the Year 11 Deputy Principal to collect an HSC Assessment Task Review Application and to provide an explanation as to why they feel their performance in the assessment task has been adversely affected.
+The student must outline to the Year 11 Deputy Principal an appropriate time-frame to complete the HSC Assessment Task Review Application, with the necessary independent evidence of the facts, detailing why the circumstances adversely affected their performance.
 Details can be supplied on a confidential basis where necessary.
-Students who request a review on the grounds of illness MUST obtain a medical certificate for the relevant time period. - (b) return the completed Assessment Task Review Application to the HSC Deputy Principal, with the independent evidence, as per the time-frame agreed upon in (a)
+Students who request a review on the grounds of illness MUST obtain a medical certificate for the relevant time period. - (b) return the completed HSC Assessment Task Review Application to the Year 11 Deputy Principal, with the independent evidence, as per the time-frame agreed upon in (a)